 1 Because THROW is a manual gesture, it can in principle combine with a variety of facial gestures.
-To isolate THROW's contribution, we attempted to focus our investigation on cases where this gesture is accompanied by a (relatively) neutral facial expression, similar to the example at this URL (last accessed on 27 December 2021): https://giphy.com/gifs/latenightseth-seth-meyers-late-night-lnsm-H3arX25535xQ6ETguW Depending on the context, this may not always be achievable; see also footnote 17 on uses of THROW that are accompanied by a smile.
+To isolate THROW's contribution, we attempted to focus our investigation on cases where this gesture is accompanied by a (relatively) neutral facial expression, similar to the example at this URL (last accessed on 27 December 2021): https://giphy.com/gifs/latenightseth-seth-meyers-late-night-lnsm-H3arX25535xQ6ETguW Depending on the context, this may not always be achievable; see also footnote 20 on uses of THROW that are accompanied by a smile.

-2 See Bressem & Müller (2017:5) for a possibly different use of the throwing away gesture co-occurring with phrases below the clause level; they argue that, for example, a use of THROW accompanying the numeral argue that THROW encodes dismissal, as opposed to other kinds of negative assessment (e.g., denial, disgust, disapproval).
-A concrete example is given in (1), where underlining indicates the approximate temporal alignment of the subscripted gesture; , , , marks the preparatory phase, where the hand is raised from its rest position, and signifies the stroke, where the hand is lowered.
+Existing work on THROW has been limited to descriptions of its intuitive effect; Bressem and Müller (2014, 2017) describe THROW as a negative assessment marker belonging to a family of gestures that metaphorically clear unwanted (discourse) objects from the gesturer's environment.
+In this paper, we put the distribution and contribution of THROW under the microscope, focusing on uses of THROW that accompany or replace an entire utterance.2 We argue that THROW encodes dismissal, as opposed to other kinds of negative assessment (e.g., denial, disgust, disapproval).
+A concrete example is given in (1), where underlining indicates the approximate temporal alignment of the subscripted gesture; dotted (e.g., tomorrow) underlining marks the preparatory phase, where the hand is raised from its rest position, and regular underlining (e.g., Sunday) signifies the stroke, where the hand is lowered.
 By virtue of the THROW gesture, (1B) dismisses A's statement (or, as we will argue, the question addressed by A's statement, as spelled out in (1B-ii)).
 In doing so, THROW intuitively has a very similar pragmatic function to spoken language discourse markers such as who cares, whatever, so what or pah, as illustrated in (2B), to which we return in Section 4.3

 - (1) A: It's getting late.

+B: Tomorrow is Sunday{THROW}

-B: Ţomoŗŗow iş Sunday{THROW} i.
-B's speech asserts: tomorrow is Sundayii.
-B's THROW conveys: it is unimportant whether or not it's getting late - (2) A: It's getting late.B: Who cares/Whatever/So what/Pah, tomorrow is Sunday!
+i.
+B's speech asserts: tomorrow is Sunday

+ii.
+B's THROW conveys: it is unimportant whether or not it's getting late

+- (2) A: It's getting late.

+- B: Who cares/Whatever/So what/Pah, tomorrow is Sunday!